adamStawarek/SettlementSimulation/Readme.md

 If that would happen some of the buildings and roads will be destroyed depeing of the type of the mutation.(See 'Mutations').

 ### Division simulation time into 3 epochs
-When settlement reaches New level of development
-We unlock generation of building Types u available
-In previous iterations.
-These levels are called 'epochs' and symbolize how well settlement is developer.
+When settlement reaches new level of development some building types unavailable in previous iterations can be now generated.
+These levels are called 'epochs' and symbolize how well settlement is developed.
-Conditions for setting next epoch:
--1st epoch
- 500 buildings
- 1 markets
+Prooperties of each epoch:
+- First epoch:
+    Available building: residence, market, tavern.
+    Condions that must be fullfiled to enter second epoch:
+    1) more that 500 buildings,
+    2) at least 1 market,
- 3 taverns
+    3) at least 3 taverns
--2nd epoch
- 3000 buildings
- 1 administraton building
- 2 schools
+- Second epoch:
+    Available buildings: all from first epoch + school, church, administration building.
+    Condions that must be fullfiled to enter third epoch:
+    1) more that 3000 buildings,
+    2) at least 1 administration building,
+    3) at least 2 schools,
- 1 church
+    4) at least 1 church
--3rd epoch
- 3000 buildings
- 1 port
- 1 university.
+ - Third epoch:
+    Available buildings: all from first and second epoch + port, university.

 ### Mutations

-In simulation mutations were introduced
-To imidiate natural disasters that can occur
+In simulation mutations were introduced to imitiate natural disasters that can have major impact of the shape of the settlement.
-In settlements.
-Two Types of These mutations are supported:
+Types of mutations that are supported and implemented:
-1) Flood: all roads and buildings near
- BIG enough water aquen are removed from settlement.
+1) Flood: all roads and buildings near big enough water aquen are removed from settlement.
-2) Earthquake: randomly remove buildings
-Across whole settlement.
-Older buildings
+2) Earthquake: randomly remove buildings across whole settlement.
+Older buildings are more probable to be removed.
-ARe more próba le to ne removed
-3) Fire:

 ### Types of structures that can be generated in the simulation
 * Buildings